 When drafting in a mediator, there may be some initial cynicism to overcome, as some people – particularly aggrieved employees – can see mediators as ‘just another HR person’ who isn’t on their side.
 But if you use a skilled and trained mediator to work with the parties involved and encourage them to trust the process, then mediation can be extremely effective.
 In fact, mediation resolves the vast majority of disputes and conflicts.
 It’s not a panacea; it doesn’t work on every occasion; but some studies have shown that it can be successful up to 90% of the time.

 One of the main reasons for its efficacy is the impartiality it brings to proceedings.
 Mediators are objective.
-They don't have an agenda.
+They don’t have an agenda.
 They impartially guide both parties through a process which is consultative and resolutely positive, to reach the best outcome for all involved.
-This process has a defined structure, where both parties describe their version of events and explain the impact these events has had on them.
+This process has a defined structure, where both parties describe their version of events and explain the impact these events have had on them.
 Both parties are given uninterrupted talking time and detail how they want things to change.
 Instead of dwelling on events which have happened, the focus is on making agreements and commitments on how things are going to be in the future.
-That doesn't mean that the parties involved can't discuss the impact of what has happened in the past; but the most important principle of mediation is to use this future focus to avoid blame: how you're going to communicate; how you're going to behave towards one another; how you're going to try to improve the quality of the working relationship.
+That doesn’t mean that the parties involved can’t discuss the impact of what has happened in the past, but the most important principle of mediation is to use this future focus to avoid blame: how you’re going to communicate; how you’re going to behave towards one another; how you’re going to try to improve the quality of the working relationship.

 By taking the ‘he said, she said’ out of the situation, the mediator will get the parties to work together towards a confidential agreement.
 Ideally this will be in writing, although some parties are happy with a verbal agreement.
 These agreements are not legally binding, but the fact that the parties involved make the agreement themselves means it’s more likely to last.
 After all, it’s much more difficult to walk away from something you have personally contributed towards and are party to.
 That said, while ideally neither party will give up on the process, the freedom to walk away at any stage is also a vital component of mediation.
 Indeed, if it becomes compulsory, the process ceases to be considered mediation.
 The voluntary nature of the process incentivises people to make it work, as each party knows that the other wouldn’t be at the table if they didn’t want to resolve the issue.